 Muggings can also occur.
 Keep to the busy areas of the city and never walk back to your accommodation late at night, especially if you are alone.

 Violent crime is rare, and generally speaking, you should have nothing to worry about when you visit London!
-Have a look at the London Safety Guide before you fly and always get travel insurance.
+Have a look at the London Safety Guide before you fly and always consider getting travel insurance.
 Check out our roundup of the best travel insurance.

 Things to Do in London at Night